 Complete the workflow to create or update the protection.
-And to initiate the offline-backup copy, select and hold the Protection Group and then choose the Create recovery point option.
+And to initiate the offline-backup copy, right-click the Protection Group and then choose the Create recovery point option.
 You then choose the Online Protection option.

 Monitor the Online Replica Creation job in the monitoring pane.
 The job should complete successfully with the warning Waiting for Azure Import job to finish.

 After the operation finishes, the staging location is ready to be used for disk preparation.

 Prepare SATA drives and ship to Azure